Skip to main content

 Editing and Overwriting

-When staff edit an appointment:
+When your team edits an appointment:

 • Private Note and Note for Client can be updated freely.
 The new text replaces the previous content — there is no version history.